Owen Farrell: 2015–2016

+Farrell with England at the 2015 Rugby World Cup.

 Farrell was ruled out of the entire 2015 Six Nations competition with a serious knee injury.

 However, after recovering from his injury Farrell was picked to train in the England camp ahead of the England 2015 World Cup.
 He went on to start in England's first World Cup warm-up match on 15 August, against France, scoring two out of three conversions and consequently helping England win the game 19–14.
 Farrell was picked by Lancaster as one of two fly-halves in the 31-man World Cup squad.

 Farrell came on as a replacement for George Ford in the opening match of the world cup against Fiji, a 35–11 win where Farrell did not miss any kicks.
 Farrell played for the full 80 minutes in England's second 2015 World Cup match, a 25–28 loss to Wales, scoring 20 points after failing to miss any kicks for the second straight match.
 He subsequently kept his place to face Australia the following weekend, on 2 October 2015, which England went on to lose 13–33 after Farrell was sin-binned in the 70th minute.
 This was the first time that England failed to make the playoffs of a Rugby World Cup, having lost to both Wales and Australia now.
 Farrell started at inside centre in England's final pool match, a 60–3 win over Uruguay.
 Farrell was subbed off for Jonathan Joseph in the 59th minute after missing two of his six kicks.